contractlevel/compliance/README.md

 ### Compliant Fee

 This fee is intended as payment for the Owner of the `CompliantRouter` contract.
 Chainlink Price Feed is used to get the USD value of LINK and calculate how much the `CompliantRouter` contract should receive.
 Currently it is set to 50c per request, but a lower value or even a configurable value would be more attractive.
-These accumulated `CompliantRouter` fees could then be periodically distributed amongst holders of a potential `Contract Level (LEVEL)` token using Chainlink Automation.

 ### Everest Fee